braboj/the-great-wall/docs/analysis.md

 }
 ```

-### 7. Acceptance Criteria
+### 4. Minimum Viable Product (MVP)

+The MVP should include the following features:

+- Builder and configuration components
+- Models will be provided but not used (use only in-memory storage)
+- Routing and views for the API
-- As a user, I can follow the instructions to run the solution.
+- Dockerfile to build the image
-- As a user, I can pull the container from Docker Hub run it locally
-- As a user, I can access the REST API to track the construction of the wall
-- As a user, I can access the log files
-- As a user, I can adjust the number of crews
+- Unit tests for the API
+- Documentation for the solution

+Excluded are the following features:
+- Database persistence for the wall profiles